 Small animals, such as red squirrels and snowshoe hare, are commonly seen in Riley.
 Large animals, like moose, occasionally appear in the campground.
 Bear sightings in Riley are more rare, but do happen.
 Read below for wildlife safety information.

 There is a maximum of eight people per site.

 Necessities.
 Restrooms, both flush-toilet and pit-vault, can be found throughout the campground.
 Potable water is available both at the mercantile and at spigots throughout the campground.
 All sites have a picnic table and fire grates (see below).

 Be courteous.
 Quiet hours are between 10 pm and 6 am.
 Generators may only be operated from 8 am to 10 am, and 4 pm to 8 pm.
 There are no exceptions to these rules.

 Wildlife & food storage.
 Keep all food and scented items (e.g., toothpaste, sunscreen, ice chests/coolers, etc) in your hard-sided vehicle if available.
 If you are tent-camping without a vehicle, use the food lockers found throughout the campground.
 Label and date your items in the food locker.
 Keep a clean camp and wash your dishes immediately.
-Click here to learn more about wildlife safety.
+Learn more about wildlife safety.

 Fire.
 Fires are allowed only in established grates.
 Wood may be purchased at the mercantile.
 Use of power saws, and the cutting of live vegetation or standing deadwood, are prohibited.
 Do not leave your campfire unattended.
 Do not cook directly on fire grates - use foil, and immediately dispose of it after cooking.

 Pets.
 Pets are welcome at Riley.
 Dispose of pet feces in garbage cans.
 Secure pet food in your vehicle or a food locker.
-Click here for more pet information.
+Learn more about camping with your pet.